WildernessLabs/AquaMira/Source/NodeControllers/AquaMira.YsiSondeNodeController/readme.md

 | Parameters | Array of Strings | Yes | N/A | A list of parameters to read from the YSI Sonde.
 Valid parameters include: Temperature, Chloriform, Conductivity, LFChloriform, DOSat, DOmgL, Salinity, SpCond, BGARFU, TDS, Turbidity, TSS, WiperPos, pH, pHmv, Battery, CablePower.
 A parameter of 'All' will include all supported parameters|

 ### Sample Configuration Section

+The root node name must match the name used (second parameter) in the registration above.

 ```yaml
   "YSISonde": {